curlybracketshq/giovanni.curlybrackets.it/_posts/2016-04-16-android-experiment-contest-post-mortem.markdown

 Atsume](https://play.google.com/store/apps/details?id=jp.co.hit_point.nekoatsume).

-So I asked [Giorgia](http://twitter.com/sono_la_gii) to work on the illustrations and I must say I love them!
-She perfectly interpreted my idea and after some sketches she was already drawing the hamster animations and all the other parts of the app's UI.
+So I asked [Giorgia](http://twitter.com/sono_la_gii) to work on the illustrations.
+She did a great job, I love those illustrations!
+She perfectly interpreted my idea and after some sketches she was already drawing the hamster animations and all the other elements of the UI.

 The first version of the app: